dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 could be a service added and offered to people over the age of 45 for instance.

 The problems I see with this proposal are as follows:
-- the IPC will be the main bottle neck, hundreds of people calling one number that is not setup for large influx of calls
+- the IPC will be the main bottleneck, hundreds of people calling one number that is not setup for large influx of calls
 - all stores will have a limit capacity of handling and fulfilling orders (an option could be to hire temporary employees)